Founding Story

 Development

 In December, 2024, I decided to work on Shokuya full time.
-I had prepared.
 Fortunately, I have support around me and it was just time to do it.

-I had spent a lot of time researching Japanese designers, especially emerging ones.
+I had also been researching Japanese designers.
 In February, 2025, I found Jarin Moriguchi, who was based in Chicago.
 I loved his work and his style was in the direction I wanted to go.
 We became quick collaborators and colleagues.
-A native of Hawaii and fourth-generation Japanese-American, he has brought his own passion and vision to Shokuya.
+A native of Hawaii and fourth-generation Japanese-American, Jarin has brought his own passion and vision to Shokuya.

 I had reconnected with Eric Medsker, a food and beverage photographer, I had met years ago.
 In addition to doing beautiful work for restaurants, brands, and chefs, Eric has a passion for Japanese food.
 In May, 2025, I took Eric to Japan to shoot suppliers, regions, and the tea harvest.